 California does not have any statewide Medicare Advantage PPO plans, but 21 counties have local PPO plans available.

-- have a chronic or disabling health condition, such as diabetes, chronic heart failure, or end stage renal disease (ESRD)
+- have a chronic or disabling health condition, such as diabetes or chronic heart failure

 - are “dual eligible” for both Medicare and Medicaid

 - live in a nursing home or similar institution or live at home but get the same level of care as someone in a nursing home

 Providers in California